Ornamental Trees Catalog

 Browse Ornamental Trees

 An improved hybrid with brilliant, long lasting, orange-red fall color, an upright, uniform branching habit and a rapid growth rate.
 An excellent lawn, park or street tree.
 Deciduous.
+Autumn blaze

 Grows in a more upright and pyramidal fashion.
 It is tolerant of urban sites then more common Red Maple cultivars and more refined than most Freeman Maple types.
 In spring it has attractive dark green leaves.
 Its fiery red fall color is a showstopper.
 Prefers acidic soil.